jpype-project/jpype/doc/userguide.rst

 Cygwin does not appear to pass environment variables to the JVM properly resulting in unusual behavior with certain windows calls.
-The path separator for Cygwin does not match that of the Java dll, thus specification of class paths must account for this.
+The path separator for Cygwin does not match that of the Java DLL, thus specification of class paths must account for this.
 Threading between the Cygwin libraries and the JVM was often unstable.